OpenDSA/OpenDSA/RST/en/Development/GraphTraversal.rst

 Many graph applications need to visit the vertices of a graph in some specific order based on the graph's topology.
-This is known as a :term:`graph traversal` and is similar in concept to a tree traversal.
+This is known as a graph :term:`traversal` and is similar in concept to a :ref:`tree traversal <BinaryTreeTraversal>`.
 Recall that tree traversals visit every node exactly once, in some specified order such as preorder, inorder, or postorder.
 Multiple tree traversals exist because various applications require